kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/ovid/README.md

 ## Some of OCLC's notes for this stanza

-When using Ovid without content from Primal Pictures, the following shorter database definition should be used in config.txt :
+When using Ovid without content from Primal Pictures, the following shorter database stanza should be used in config.txt :

-When using Ovid with content from Primal Pictures, the following longer database definition should be used in config.txt :
+When using Ovid with content from Primal Pictures, the following longer database stanza should be used in config.txt :